ayushmishra6198/PROJECT-Vyavastha/README.md

 //nodemon app.js

-For the Incharge section Type
+For the Incharge section go to
 //localhost:3000/incharge

+For the upload section got to
+//localhost:3000/uploading